exyi/diplomka/diplomka/text/4-implementation-6-web-gallery.md

 The visual structures are essential for effective browsing of the basepair examples, as the users can quickly identify what does.
 Although it is possible to render molecules directly in the browser, loading a bitmap image is an order of magnitude faster even if the molecule is small.
 A large fraction of basepairs occur in huge ribosomal structures, making it essentially impossible to render tens of them on one screen even on premium hardware and despite the fact that [MolStar](https://doi.org/10.1093/nar/gkab314) is a comparatively performant renderer.

-However, the application allows the user to load any structure using MolStar in the detail modal dialog.
+However, in the detail modal dialog, users have the option to open the entire structure with the basepair highlighted in the MolStar viewer.
 In this setting, only a single structure is loaded, which is very much computationally feasible.